 4. GRADING SYSTEMS

-Inconsistency Among Graders: Multiple graders on a single assignment can result in differing grade scales.
-For example, one TA might give mostly "Cs," "Ds," and "Fs" while another gives mostly "As" "Bs," and "Cs."
-Providing clear, specific grading criteria for papers and projects to both graders and students would minimize the occurrence of these problems.
-Comparison of mean scores issued by various graders could also point up large inconsistencies.
+Inconsistency Among Graders: Multiple graders on a single assignment can result in differing application of grade criteria.
+Provide clear, specific grading criteria for papers and projects to both graders and students to minimize the occurrence of these problems.
+Comparison of mean scores issued by various graders may also help to discover evaluation inconsistencies.